anirudhjayaraman/indiacovid19data/README.md

 <!-- badges: end -->

-This package provides a function to load all available COVID-19 India data into an R list containing R Data Frames.
+This package provides a function to load all CSV data available  at [COVID19-India API](https://api.covid19india.org/) at once in your R environment.
+The data sets are loaded into an R list of R Data Frames.

 ## Installation